 Person A: ra-men ga suki?
 (Do you like ramen?)

-If you’d like to work with a one-on-one tutor who can adjust to your pace and give you personalized feedback, you can find your perfect Japanese tutor on Wyzant.
+If you’d like to work with a one-on-one tutor who can adjust to your pace and give you personalized feedback, find your perfect fit on Wyzant.